-Key to the county-wide expansion of Homeward Bound services is the implementation of a "hub and spoke" model of service delivery.
+In Homeward Bound proposal, the implementation of the project was designed to follow three discrete stages.
+In the first phase, CMC developed a primary "hub" site for Homeward Bound services situated in the county capital, Stockton.
+This site is co-located with the CMC Waterloo Road primary care clinic and includes most of the services presented in Figure 2.
+Following the establishment of the hub clinic, the expansion of Homeward Bound services to cover the breadth of San Joaquin County was developed through a "hub and spoke" model of service delivery.
 A visual representation of this model is presented in Figure 3.
-Under this proposal, the implementation of the Homeward Bound Initiative was designed to follow three discrete stages.
-First, CMC develops the primary "hub" site for Homeward Bound services situated in the county capital, Stockton.
-This site is co-located with the CMC Waterloo Road primary care site.
-Once established, the next phase of the plan involved expanding services to satellite CMC clinics across San Joaquin County (the "spokes").
-These spokes include the provision of clinical services in large towns spanning the geography of San Joaquin County: Lodi, Tracy, and Manteca.
+This included the expansion services to satellite CMC clinics across San Joaquin County (the "spokes"), including Lodi, Tracy, and Manteca.
 Under this model, clients could either be initially seen at the hub site and then referred out to one of the satellite clinics at the convenience of the client, or else they could be referred into the system of care at the spoke site directly.
 The spoke site typically utilizes the technical expertise and additional resources of the hub to best respond to the needs of the clients' treatment.
-In the third and final stage of the proposal, CMC proposed to develop a larger, stand-alone site in Stockton that can provide additional specialty services such as short-term residential care.
-The implementation of this final phase is currently ongoing.
+In the third and final Phase of the proposal, CMC opened a short-term